-Questionnaire of fourth-year students b) Assumptions which are analysing in this article Doesn't first-year student bring attitude towards work motivation, hasn't he formed expectation of salary?
+Doesn't first-year student bring attitude towards work motivation, hasn't he formed expectation of salary?
 Does higher educational institution set student for integration to labour market?
-Does student employs with wrongly formed The first-year student Higher educational institution Business company Attitudes Impact "Brought" attitude of first-year student (expectation of salary and work motivation) "Took" attitude of fourth-year student (expectation of salary and work motivation) The fourth-year student Attitude Method of empirical research is sociologic student survey, witch instrument is the questionnaire.
+Does student employs with wrongly formed The first-year student Higher educational institution Business company Attitudes Impact "Brought" attitude of first-year student (expectation of salary and work motivation ) "Took" attitude of fourth-year student (expectation of salary and work motivation ) The fourth-year student Attitudeis Questionnaire of first-year students Questionnaire of fourth-year students attitude and expectation of salary?

+Method of empirical research is sociologic student survey, witch instrument is the questionnaire.
 Questionnaire is formulated according theoretical formulation references.
 In order to assess attitudes of different year students, the first-year and the fourth-year students were interviewed by means of a questionnaire survey.